jsnmui/blogapi/README.md

 In server.js, root route for the app.get(/) returns "Welcome to my API"

 #### auth route for login and registration
 * router.post('/registration') - Register new users. userSchema is used.
-PAssword hasehd with bcrypt.hash.
+Password hasehd with bcrypt.hash.
 Token generated with jwt.sign.
 * router.post('/login') - Login with user's email and password.
 Token generated with jwt.sign

 #### users route